mrapte/vghetto-vsphere-with-kubernetes-external-nsxt-automated-lab-deployment/PhysicalCluster-Readme.txt

     3. If vSAN used, enable fake SCSI reservation
     4. Adjust Nested VMs (ESXi, VCSA, NSXTMgr and NSXEdge) CPU/Memory/No Reservation configuration and move them to the right physical ESXi hosts
     5. Add VM/Host Groups and Affinity rules to assign Nested VMs to physical hosts
-    6. Setup 2 (instead of 3) Supervisor Control Plane VMs in Nested VCSA using /etc/vmware/wcp/wcpsvc.yaml